-ARTICLE VI-MEETINGS
+ARTICLE VI - Meetings

 - Section 1.
 One business meeting shall be held during the third week of every month during the school year. - Section 2.
-Executive and other committee meetings will be held during the first week of every month during the school year and other times specified by the President and the Advisors.
 Additional meetings shall be called when necessary. - Section 3.
-A majority of the membership present shall constitute a quorum.
+The Executive and other committee meetings will be held during the first week of every month during the school year and other times specified by the President and the Advisors. - Section 4.
+Regular meetings will be held during the third week of every month. - Section 5.
+Committees shall consist of the following: Executive, Fundraising, Community Service and Scrapbook/Public Relations. - Section 6.
+One Advisor should serve each committee in an advisory capacity.